 How Does Content Marketing Work?

 Guess what you need for content marketing… Right!
 Content!
-So you’ll need to create – that is, write – and post valuable content for your blog, your website, your social networks, or your email subscribers (more about that in next chapters).
+So you’ll need to create – that is, write – and post valuable content for your blog, your website, your social networks, or your email subscribers (more about that in the next chapters).

 These would be the two main steps you need to follow for your content marketing: